Ingram has 40 points, Pelicans beat Trail Blazers 121-110 - KTVZ

 Lillard was also absent for Portland’s visit to New Orleans earlier this season because of injury management.

-“I know it’s weird for CJ coming into the building as an opponent,” Pelicans coach Willie Green said.
-McCollum was given a hearty ovation when he was introduced before the game.

-Both the Blazers and the Pelicans are in a logjam of teams fighting for a playoff spot in the Western Conference.
-New Orleans was sitting in 10th place in the standings, a half-game up on Portland.
+Now both the Blazers and the Pelicans are caught in a logjam of teams fighting for a playoff spot in the Western Conference.
+After the victory, New Orleans was sitting in 10th place, ahead of the Los Angeles Lakers and the Blazers, who fell to 12th.

 Portland welcomed back guard Anfernee Simons, who missed three games because of a right ankle sprain.
 He started but appeared to tweak the ankle late in the third quarter and headed to the locker room.